 Jinzhou Liaoning, China Travel Guide

 The city mainly features 3-star to 4-star hotels.
-International chains like Holiday Inn, Ramada, and Hilton Garden Inn maintain recognized standards.
-Numerous local mid-range and budget hotels also dot the city.
+International hotel chains such as Holiday Inn, Ramada, and Hilton Garden Inn maintain recognized standards.
+Numerous local mid-range and economy hotels also dot the city.

 A few budget hostels or guesthouses exist, though less common than in major tourist cities.